henrywoo/STLandMallocMemory/README.md

 All source code and test results are available here at [github's STLandMallocMemory](https://github.com/henrywoo/STLandMallocMemory).
+You can get the latest update of this article from [here](https://github.com/henrywoo/STLandMallocMemory).